 Rada Electronics Industries Limited (RADA) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had gained 25.28% over the past month, outpacing the Aerospace sector's gain of 4.14% and the S&P 500's loss of 4.46% in that time.
+Prior to today's trading, shares of the company had gained 41.4% over the past month.
+This has outpaced the Aerospace sector's gain of 6.6% and the S&P 500's gain of 2.65% in that time.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.58 per share and revenue of $141 million.
-These totals would mark changes of +16% and +20.27%, respectively, from last year.
+RADA's full-year Zacks Consensus Estimates are calling for earnings of $0.58 per share and revenue of $141 million.
+These results would represent year-over-year changes of +16% and +20.27%, respectively.

 Investors might also notice recent changes to analyst estimates for Rada Electronics Industries Limited.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Rada Electronics Industries Limited is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Rada Electronics Industries Limited is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Rada Electronics Industries Limited currently has a Forward P/E ratio of 23.33.
-Its industry sports an average Forward P/E of 23.31, so we one might conclude that Rada Electronics Industries Limited is trading at a premium comparatively.
+In terms of valuation, Rada Electronics Industries Limited is currently trading at a Forward P/E ratio of 24.79.
+For comparison, its industry has an average Forward P/E of 24.76, which means Rada Electronics Industries Limited is trading at a premium to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.